oyoclass/python3-doc/doc/modules/sqlite.md

 #### Ordering Query Results

 By default, there is no guarantee any data returned by a query will be in any specific order.
-Most of the time this is ok, but if we need data returned in any specific order, we can do this with the <b>ORDER BY</b> keyphrase:
+Most of the time this is ok, but if we need data returned in any specific order, we can do this with the **ORDER BY** keyphrase:

 ```python
 import sqlite3